J. Austin Eyer

 Picture

-J. Austin Eyer grew up in Atlanta, Georgia and began working professionally in television, film, commercials and theatre at the age of seven.
-After early success in his hometown, he traveled to New York City where, at the age of 10, he landed his first Broadway show playing Colin in The Secret Garden.
-After the show closed, he continued training in Atlanta and appeared in the Opening and Closing Ceremonies of the 1996 Olympic Games.
+J. Austin Eyer grew up in Atlanta, Georgia, where he began working professionally in television, film, commercials, and theatre at the age of seven.
+Just three years later, he made his Broadway debut playing Colin in The Secret Garden.
+After the show’s closing, he continued training in Atlanta and even appeared in the Opening and Closing Ceremonies of the 1996 Olympic Games.

 Click Here to book Austin for a workshop at your school or studio.